Stellar Cores Live Long and Prosper in Cuspy Dark Matter Halos: Numerical methods

 where $r=|\vb{x}|$ as usual.

 We create and perform 10 different realizations of our fiducial system.
 The number of realizations is chosen to mimic the number of UFDs used in the analysis of \citet{almeida_stellar_2024}.
-To estimate the effect of the external potential, we also deviate its virial mass, $\Mext$, (and radius) from that of one of the initial fiducial systems, $\Mic$, and perform seven simulations with an unequal mass ratio $\Mext / \Mic$.
+To estimate the effect of the external potential, we also vary its virial mass, $\Mext$, (and radius) from that of one of the initial fiducial systems, $\Mic$, and perform seven simulations with an unequal mass ratio $\Mext / \Mic$.
 In other words, in these simulations, the initial stellar system is explicitly out of equilibrium with the potential in which it will be evolved.

-We investigate the effect of softening by performing simulations with softening lengths of 1, 10 and 100\,pc.
+We investigate the effect of softening by performing simulations with softening lengths of 1, 10, and 100\,pc.
 There was no clear distinction between these values, and we chose a softening of 10\,pc to be used for this work.
+The scale at which the gravitational force is affected by softening is $r_\mathrm{S, G} = 28\,\mathrm{pc}$ \citep{springel_simulating_2021}, much less than the size of the stellar core.

+Due to the low number density of stars, both the time between stellar collisions and the relaxation time \citep[e.g.,][]{Errani-2025} are much longer than the Hubble time, justifying the collisionless approximation implicit in our simulations.
+We also note that the total kinetic energy of the stars is $\sim1000$ times below the binding energy of the cusp.
+Hence, any possible response of the DM to the stars, which our static potential would fail to capture, is guaranteed to be negligible.